 Being located in Central Florida, Walt Disney World is going to get hit by hurricanes or strong storms from time to time.
-In recent years, Hurricanes Matthew, Irma and Dorian have all had an impact on the parks, causing closures and delays.
+In recent years, Hurricanes Matthew, Irma, Dorian and Ian have all had an impact on the parks, causing closures and delays.

 So what do you do when an intense storm or hurricane is heading for the most magical place on Earth?

 In this article, we’ll explain what impact hurricanes and tropical storms, in general, have on Walt Disney World.
-We’ll share with you how often they occur, Disney World hurricane history and what the current forecast is for 2020.
+We’ll share with you how often they occur, Disney World hurricane history, and what the current forecast is for 2022.

 Of course, many people don’t want to be in Disney World during a hurricane, so you need to know how to cancel your trip and get a refund in that case.